How can I access and understand citation data?

 Very small fields or niche research areas may not provide reliable percentile data

-Elsevier has produced detailed guidance to their percentile-based metrics, which includes detailed guidance on how this metric is calculated:
+Elsevier produce detailed guidance to their percentile-based metrics, which includes information on how this metric is calculated:

 Further information and support